-More than 400,000 immigrants live in Calgary.
-Each newcomer plays a role in making our community a happier, safer, and more prosperous place.
-They are trained healthcare workers, transit drivers, teachers, engineers, and artists who moved to Canada in search of a better life—at one point, they needed support to build thriving lives.
+More than 400,000 immigrants live in Calgary and they all play a role in making our community a happier, safer, and more prosperous place.
+They are trained healthcare workers, transit drivers, teachers, engineers, and artists who moved to Canada in search of a better life—and at one point, they needed support to build thriving lives.
+This is why we exist.

 Our Impact.
 Our Community.